mohseneasadi/mohseneasadi/README.md

 <br />

 Hi,I'm Mohseneh Asadi🙌, a Business Analyst and Aspiring Data Scientist who passionate about learning how data shapes our world.
 I enjoy working on analyzing the data of real-world challenges.✌

-**Talking about Personal Stuffs:**
+**Introduction:**

 - 🌱 I'm currently taking the Data Science Bootcamp at HyperionDev.
-- 💬 Ask me about anything , Would love to answer them.
+- 💬 Ask me about anything, Would be glad to help.
 - 📫 How to reach me: Linkedin - Gmail
 - 😄 Pronouns: She/her